sepvar/ABIP/README.md

 # ABIP

+These are the files for my algebra-based introductory physics book

 In this directory, I have a file ABIP.tex which is written in LaTeX.
 This is the original version of the book.
 There are a lot of latex .sty files included to try some fancy stuff.